Lbalkenhol/r_ns_2025/README.md

 ## Citing this work

-If you use this code or the provided data constraints in your research, please cite the release paper.
+If you use this code or the provided data constraints in your research, please cite the release paper [Balkenhol et al. 2025](https://arxiv.org/abs/2512.10613).
 If you use the online plotting app, please include a link to it as a footnote.
 When showing data constraints in your plots, please also cite the associated paper.